Ukraine updates: Wagner 'to leave' Bakhmut on May 10 – DW – 05/05/2023

 "These are Wagner lads who died today.
 The blood is still fresh," Prigozhin said, pointing to the corpses around him.
 "They came here as volunteers and they're dying so you can get fat in your offices."

-The battle for the strategically important city has become the longest and bloodiest of the war, with severe losses on both the Russian and Ukrainian sides.
+The battle for the strategically important city has become the longest of the war, with severe losses on both the Russian and Ukrainian sides.

 Russian forces were adamant for months about capturing the city, which would be their first significant battlefield victory in some eight months.